 Of the original buildings at Duke University, the Chapel was planned first and built last.
 The architectural style of the Chapel is English Gothic, but it is modeled upon no particular cathedral, college chapel, or parish church.
 The architects of the Chapel were Horace Trumbauer of Philadelphia and his chief designer, Julian Abele, America's first black architect of renown.
 The cornerstone was laid October 22, 1930, and construction of the Chapel required more than two years.
-It was first used at Commencement in 1932 and was formally dedicated June 2, 1935.
+It was first used at commencement in 1932 and was formally dedicated June 2, 1935.

 The sanctuary is blessed with four organs.
 The Kathleen U.B.
 McClendon organ, of post-Romantic design, is the last organ built by the Aeolian Organ Company and was installed in 1932.
 The organ was restored and renovated under the direction of Foley-Baker, Inc., of Tolland, Connecticut.
 It was rededicated and named in 2009.
 The Benjamin N. Duke Memorial Organ, placed in a gallery over the entrance to the nave, was completed in 1976 by the Dutch organ builder D.A.
 Flentrop.
 This monumental four-manual instrument, designed in the tradition of 18th-century European organs, contains more than 5,000 pipes and rises to a height of almost 70 feet above the floor.
-The most recent addition, a two-manual instrument constructed by John Brombaugh in 1997 for the performance of pre-18th-century music, rests in a swallow's-nest gallery in the Memorial Chapel (adjacent to the south transept).
-A small Flentrop positive organ, used mainly for accompaniment in concerts and services, also resides in the Memorial Chapel but can be moved to various locations within the main Chapel.
+A third organ, a two-manual instrument constructed by John Brombaugh in 1997 for the performance of pre-18th-century music, rests in a swallow'snest gallery in the Memorial Chapel (adjacent to the south transept).
+The most recent addition is a portative (portable) organ comprising only three stops, which was built by Bennett and Giuttari in 2014.
+Used primarily for service and small ensemble accompaniment, it resides in the chancel amidst the choir stalls and can be moved to various locations within the main Chapel.